hapax/hapax.github.io/assets/visual-qft.md

 $$

 which is exponentially worse.
-Looking at it in glass-half-full way, the quantum computer is exponentially faster!
+Or, seeing this glass as half-full, the quantum computer is exponentially better!
 Although this is a nice heuristic for thinking about the
 $\text{QFT}_d$ and its gate complexity, it is not an algorithm, since we haven't actually explained how to implement anything.